Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - capping usage for certain states (in the Colorado basin) to ensure that droughts do not disproportionally damage downstream states and environments.

 ### Drainage basin planning
+This is a collaborative effort at the drainage-basin scale to encourage the sharing of demands and needs for everyone involved, including domesctic use, industury and agriculture.

+Calculations are made in relation to the amount and rates of fluxes in the system, with "targets" placed on stores.
+For example, s

+---

 # Additional Skills
 The OCR specification also lists some specific skills you must have to ensure you get full marks.
 These topic-specific skills are: